simnalamburt/arc311/Lab1.md

 2. In the left-hand navigation pane, choose **Endpoint Services**, then  click the **Create Endpoint Service** button.

-3. For *Associate Network Load Balancers*, select the `Privatelink-MyInitials` Network Load Balancer you created earlier to associate with the endpoint service.
+3. For *Associate Network Load Balancers*, select the `arc311-nlb` Network Load Balancer you created earlier to associate with the endpoint service.

 	![Create Endpoint Service](./images/create-endpoint-service.png)

-3. For *Require acceptance for endpoint*, select the check box for **Acceptance Reqired** to accpt requests to your service manually.
-If you do not select this option, endpoint connections are automatically accepted.
+3. For *Require acceptance for endpoint*, select the check box for **Acceptance Reqired** to accept requests to your service manually.
+	>If you do not select this option, endpoint connections are automatically accepted.

 4. Click **Create Service**.
 You should get a success message like the one below.
-Notice that you will be allocaed a DNS name for the *Endpoint Service*.
+Notice that you will be allocated a DNS name for the *Endpoint Service*.
 Once finsihed, click **Close**.

 	![Create Endpoint Service](./images/create-endpoint-service-sucess.png)